Steph Curry: MCL, meet MRI

 Steph Curry’s medial collateral ligament (MCL)—just like yours— is a dense band of fibrous tissue inside of the knee joint, right where the femur meets the tibia.
 When the foot goes out to the side and the knee goes in, the joint is stretched open.
 The medial collateral ligament, when stretched too much, gives way.

 A good way to visualize the ligament is to put your hands together in front of you, and interlock your fingers around the knuckles of each hand.
 If you pull your hands apart a little bit, you will get an idea of what a grade I partial strain, or tear of the ligament, looks like.
 A grade II strain would be pulling your hands half way apart.
 Grade III, or complete rupture of the MCL, occurs when your the fingers come all the way apart.

 The good news is that the medial collateral ligament has a good blood supply, because it is outside of the joint and buried in surrounding vascular tissue.
-If an MCL tear happens, healing can be stimulated by massage, bracing and growth factor injections.
-It can also be healed by platelet-rich-plasma (PRP) or growth factors from the platelets in the blood, and stem cells.
+If an MCL tear happens, healing can be stimulated by massage, bracing, and growth factor injections.
+It can also be healed by platelet-rich plasma (PRP) or growth factors from the platelets in the blood, and native repair cells.